-In this elective students will be given the opportunity to explore the nature of digital photography, with the opportunity to expand their photographic knowledge and technical skills.
+Students will be given the opportunity to explore the nature of digital photography, with the opportunity to expand their photographic knowledge and technical skills.
 Photography students are encouraged to be imaginative and creative in their work and are guided through demonstrations, projects and discussions.
 Students will use DSLR cameras combined with Photoshop in order to enhance their images.